michaelfester/docs/docs/reference/data-sources/glide-tables-api.md

 At least one mutation must be given.
 Although there is no definite or enforced upper bound on the number of mutations, it is recommended to keep them below 100.
 {% /callout %}

 The call will succeed if all mutations succeed.
 It will fail if even one mutation fails.
-It will return a JSON response that’s an array of results - one for each mutation.
+It will return a JSON response that's an array of results - one for each mutation.
 If a mutation fails, then its result has a property error which is an `error` message.

 Keep in mind…